luizbgomide/sovereign/rules.md

 ### Doors

 Out of all the obstacles the party will face, doors will be *by far* the most common.
-Doors mark the beginning of every new area, and so how to handle doors will come up *over and over*.
+Doors mark the beginning of most new areas, and so how to handle doors will come up *over and over*.

 Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can try pick it, usually with a DC 10 DEX/Sneak check.
 If they fail, they can not try again until they gain a level of experience.